Cyprus

 Children per mother (CPM)

-In 2023, the average number of children per mother in Cyprus stands at 1.99, showing a slight decrease of 0.03 from the previous year.
-Over the past five years, this figure has been on a downward trend, with the average across that period being 2.03.
-When compared to the average from the 1990s, which was 2.69, the current value is nearly 0.70 lower.
+The number of children per mother in Cyprus stood at 1.99 in 2023, showing a slight decrease of 0.03 from 2022.
+Over the past five years, this figure has steadily declined, with an average CPM of 2.03.
+When compared to the average of the 1990s, which was 2.69, the current level is about 0.70 lower.

 | Year | CPM | Year | CPM |